openapx/r-service-txflow/README.md

   httr2::resp_body_json()
 ```

-Let is commit this update to a new snapshot `mysnapshot-03` and look at the
+Let us commit this update to a new snapshot `mysnapshot-03` and look at the
 results.

 ```